 Pairing

-We drank this with a bottle of Van Holt pinot noir.
-It’s light and went well with the orange.
+We paired this with a bottle of California Pinot Noir that’s light and won’t overpower the orange.
 Beer drinkers may like a Sierra Nevada pale ale or another more aromatic ale.
 I also recommend a tall glass of water.